zaigham-ali-005/zaighamali005/README.md

-- 👋 Hi, Muhammad Zaigham Ali
+- 👋 Hi, Muhammad Zaigham Ali here
 - 🌱 I’m currently Studying Electrical Engineering
-- 💞️ I’m looking to collaborate with like minded business enthusiasts
+- 💞️ I’m looking to collaborate with like-minded Business Enthusiasts
 - 📫 Email me at: zegham005@gmail.com
 <!---
 zaighamali005/zaighamali005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.